-- Dedicated: If you want the server to be always up, launch VintageStoryServer.exe from within the installation path of the game.
+- Dedicated: If you want the server to be available at all times, launch VintageStoryServer.exe from within the installation path of the game.
 You'll need to find your local ip to share with other players.

 Paid Internet hosting

-Pros: Everyone can join at any time, setup is simplified
+Pros: Everyone can join at any time and setup is simplified